edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 2. Turing off CDP on global config level & on interface level will both be tested
 3. LLDP and CDP will both be tested!
 LLDP is non-cisco proprietary, CDP is.
 4. CCNA MC: What is a LLDP re-init time?
 Ans: Default is 5 seconds to implement all the changes done to the port.
-5. CCNA Lab/ Exam: Will test how to set up Voice VLAN
+5. CCNA Lab/ Exam: Will test you how to set up Voice VLAN
+6. MC will test the cocepts of PCP/Priority bits
+7. MC will test your knowledge of converting decimals to binary values
+8. There will be no calculators on the CCNA exam

 # 4. Features in CISCO switches
 ## 4.6 CDP and LLDP (CDP was already discussed in lesson 3, will focus on LLDP now)